tessgi/TessGiWebsite/content/pages/data-analysis/data-access.md

 PSF models will be available at the MAST.
 The timeframe for this is somewhat uncertain.

 ### Simulated Data
 During development of space mission, the ground-segment goes through several tests known as Ground System Interface Test (GSIT).
-To aid potential TESS users in the development of tools and to assess the feasibility of investigations, the mission is planning to make available data from the GSIT-2 test.
+To aid potential TESS users in the development of tools and to assess the feasibility of investigations, the mission is planning to make available data from the GSIT-3 test.
 This will be available from the [MAST](https://archive.stsci.edu/tess).
-The anticipated date for this being made available is July 2017.
+The anticipated date for this being made available is late 2017.